agateblue/lifter/README.rst

 **Warning**: This package is still in alpha state and a lot of work is still needed to make queries faster and efficient.
 Contributions are welcome :)

+Useful links:

-Documentation is available at http://lifter.readthedocs.org
+- Documentation is available at http://lifter.readthedocs.org
+- Ask your programming questions on Stack Overflow using the tag `python-lifter <http://stackoverflow.com/questions/tagged/python-lifter>`_

 Features
 --------